searchspring/snap/packages/snap-store-mobx/src/Cart/README.md

 # CartStore
-The cart store is meant to act as a standalone temporary cart, mainly to be used in BundledRecommendations.
+The cart store is meant to act as a standalone temporary cart, mainly to be used in RecommendationBundle.

 ## `items` property